csaez/wishlib/README.md

 - Write a test which shows that the bug was fixed or that the feature works as expected.
-- Send a pull request and bug the maintainer until it gets merged and published. :) Make sure to add yourself to `CONTRIBUTORS.txt`
+- Send a pull request and bug the maintainer until it gets merged and published. :) Make sure to add yourself to `CONTRIBUTORS.md`

 Notes
 -----